 2016-2017 Core Lecturer: Literature Humanities

-19th- and 20th-century continental (with particular interest in Hegel, Nietzsche, Foucault, and existentialism)
+19th- and 20th-century European Philosophy; Social Philosophy (especially Hegel, Nietzsche, Foucault, and contemporary critical theory)

 Philosophy of Feminism; Ethics/Applied Ethics; Logic (introductory classical and introductory non-classical); Philosophy of Literature